rogerxaic/EventStreams/eventstreams085.md

 ## Enterprise plan
 {: #plan_enterprise}

 The Enterprise plan is appropriate if data isolation, guaranteed performance, and increased retention are important considerations.
 The Enterprise plan offers exclusive access to a dedicated {{site.data.keyword.messagehub}} cluster.
+You can also provision an {{site.data.keyword.messagehub}} cluster in a geographically local but [single zone location (SZR)](/docs/services/EventStreams?topic=eventstreams-sla#sla_szr).

 ## Classic plan
 {: #plan_classic}